Start Here

 I'm Ben Lynch, based in Matakana, New Zealand.
 Former Xero engineer, now a solo founder.

 I didn't set out to build companies this way.
 I've always had more ideas than execution capacity.
 AI changed that equation.
 I kept not hiring, kept finding that AI could handle the next thing I thought I'd need someone for, and eventually realised this wasn't just my situation.
 It was the pattern.
 For people with more ideas than hands, AI is the leverage that changes the game.
-The future of software companies isn't 500 people in an office.
-It's a small number of founders with systems doing work that used to require headcount.

 I have no social media presence.
 I don't go to conferences or networking events.
 I'd rather put the thinking into something worth reading than scatter it across platforms optimised for reaction.
 This publication is my only public outlet, and that's deliberate.